What Is Divorce Mediation?

 Mike Gregory is specially experienced in family law mediation.
 Mike’s family law mediation services include all types of family law matters.
 Owning a strong reputation after nearly 40 years of experience in family law, attorney Mike Gregory is highly sought after by other lawyers for his work as a mediator.
-He is a Credentialed Advanced Mediator by the Texas Mediator Credentialing Association and a member of The Association of Attorney Mediators.
-Mike Gregory has been Board Certified as a Family Law Specialist by the Texas Board of Legal Specialization, since 1976, for over 35 years.
+He is a Credentialed Distinguished Mediator by the Texas Mediator Credentialing Association and a member of The Association of Attorney Mediators.
+Mike Gregory has been Board Certified as a Family Law Specialist by the Texas Board of Legal Specialization, since 1976, for over 40 years.

 In 2010 and 2015, Mike Gregory attended an Advanced Negotiation Course and an Advanced Mediation Course at Harvard Law School, greatly enhancing his mediation and negotiation skills.
 Mike wrote a paper called The Mediation Process, for the American Academy of Matrimonial Lawyers Mediation Training Course, Chicago, June 2016.
 Mike wrote and presented a paper on Negotiation for the State Bar of Texas 2011 Advanced Family Law Course and on Multi-Dimensional Tools: Effective Negotiation Strategies & Techniques, for the 2011 Advanced Mediator Training Course by the Association of Attorney-Mediators.
 In 2013, Mike wrote and presented a paper on Mediation Ethics: Cases Affecting Mediations, Advanced Family Law Course.
 Mike wrote Chapter 7, Interest-Based Negotiation in the book, Collaborative Law: Start to Finish, State Bar of Texas 2014.